 Excessive Cautions - If a race has been determined as having an overly excessive amount of caution periods, a time limit or final restart rule may be enforced by the Track Officials.

 Registration - Each car must register at the pit gate as it arrives on the speedway grounds.

 Qualifying Heat Races - The Head Scorer will determine the number of Qualifying Heats to be run for the evening.
-Cars are then placed in order for the Heat races based on a 4 week average.
+Cars are then placed in order for the Heat races based on a yearly average.
 Cars arriving late may or may not account for changes, at the discretion of the Track Officials.

 Alternates - In the event that a car is unable to start the Feature race, an alternate starter may be added if time permits.

 Race Distances - Lap distances are subject to change at the discretion of the Officials.

 Feature Points - Feature points will be awarded in the following fashion.